zaiisao/Documentation/en/Interactive Gaming/game_unity.md

-#### Leave Channel Callback (LeaveChannelHandler)
+#### Leave a Channel Callback (LeaveChannelHandler)

 ```
 public delegate void LeaveChannelHandler (RtcStats stats);
 ```

-This callback is triggered when the user left the channel.
+The SDK triggers this callback when a user has left a channel.

-When the application calls the `LeaveChannel` method, the SDK uses this callback to notify the application that the user has successfully left the channel.
-With this callback function, the application retrieves information such as the call duration and the statistics of data received/transmitted by the SDK.
+When the application calls the `LeaveChannel` method, the SDK uses this callback to notify the application that a user has successfully left a channel.
+With this callback, the application retrieves information such as the call duration and the statistics of data received/transmitted by the SDK.

 <table>
 <colgroup>